mothership-ec/mothership-install/README.md

 $ php <path to>mothership.phar <install type> <command> --<option>=<value>
 ```

+**Note:** You must run install the application in an empty directory.
+The download of the skeleton theme will fail otherwise (see https://github.com/mothership-ec/mothership-install/issues/5)

 If you are running from source, you will need to run the `cli.php` file within the repo.

 The script will continue to run until Mothership has been fully installed.
 However, it does require user interaction in order to complete the installation.